Tips & Tricks

 Search object strategy of Aiviro

-We’re using the concepts of Element Objects for specifying which object you can interact with.
+We’re using the concept of Element Objects for specifying which object you can interact with.
 In short, if you want to click on a Button with the text “Search”, you can do it the following way:

 >>> import aiviro